InstituteforDiseaseModeling/pathways-segmentation-public/README.md

  * Inputs:
     * A survey dataset with one record per individual
  * Outputs:
-    * Dataframes for Health Outcomes (outcomes), Vulnerability Factors (vulnerability), and combination (outcomes_vulnerability) saved as rds and csv files.
+    * Dataframes for Health Outcomes (outcomes), Vulnerability variables (vulnerability), and combination (outcomes_vulnerability) saved as rds and csv files.
     * Pathways Workbook (xlsx) with all Outcomes, Vulnerabilities, and available metadata populated.

 ### Univariate analysis

-In this phase we generate univariate distribution plots (in PDF) for each of the Health Outcomes and Vulnerability Factors.
+In this phase we generate univariate distribution plots (in PDF) for each of the Health Outcomes and Vulnerability variables.
 These plots help us to understand the following:

 * Is the variable coded as expected?
 * What is the sample size of the variable?